Blue and Brown Books: The Brown Book

-Possible further book

-A further item called The Pink Book or The Yellow Book has been speculated to exist, and may be contained in an archive of papers that Wittgenstein posted to a friend of Skinner days after his death.
+Yellow Book and Pink Book

+Further texts were composed during this period.
+The first is the so-called Yellow Book which consists of notes taken by Alice Ambrose and Margaret Masterman during the intervals between the dictation of the Blue Book.
+It is therefore related to the problems Wittgenstein took up in the Blue Book.
+The second is the Pink Book which consists of dictations to Francis Skinner.

+Impact

+Influence

+Although both books were only officially published posthumously, they nevertheless privately circulated in Oxford and Cambridge in the 1930s.
+Wittgenstein did not publish any book in the interval between the publication of the Tractatus Logico-Philosophicus in 1922 and posthumous publication of the Philosophical Investigations in 1953.
+As a result, from the 1930s until 1953, it was only through the private circulation of the Blue and Brown Books, and through his pupils and those who knew him, that his influence spread in Britain.

+These two books were instrumental in the development of what would be called "ordinary-language philosophy".
+Many of the philosophers in this movement were directly influenced by the books.
+P.F.
+Strawson, for instance, cites them as an influence, and says that they were "at once breathtakingly impressive and profoundly enigmatic".

 In popular culture

 In the film Ex Machina, the name of the company designing the artificial intelligence is named 'Blue Book' after Wittgenstein's set of notes, and it is loosely modeled on Google.

-In the novel “A Philosophical Investigation” by Phillip Kerr a dialogue between a killer identified as neuro-anatomically different and an intuitive female detective occurs.
+In the novel A Philosophical Investigation by Phillip Kerr, a dialogue between a killer identified as neuro-anatomically different and an intuitive female detective occurs.
 The neuro-anatomical abnormality is supposed to indicate a propensity for murder and individuals are identified and prospectively managed.
 They are assigned code names in an allegedly anonymised database.
-The murderer assigned the code name Wittgenstein is tipped into murder by his “diagnosis” hacks into the database and proceeds to murder other abnormal individuals, code named after other philosophers, to prevent them from murdering others.
+The murderer assigned the code name Wittgenstein is tipped into murder by his "diagnosis" hacks into the database and proceeds to murder other abnormal individuals, code named after other philosophers, to prevent them from murdering others.
 Eventually he is identified but attempts suicide prior to his anticipated trial and punishment by induction of permanent vegetative coma which has replaced the death penalty.
-Written in the 1990 the novel is a dystopian scientific futuristic fantasy informed throughout by Wittgenstein’s philosophical stances.
+Published in the 1990s, the novel is a dystopian scientific futuristic fantasy informed throughout by Wittgenstein's philosophical stances.